elloalh/app-dev/README.md

 ## lessons of WALL-E
 - we must not rely on robots, the show clearly show that when we rely on robots we will be fucking fat
 - the show also shows that we must take care of nature because if the day comes that there are no trees on earth, we might also end up in space

+## the movie have a motto "I DONT WANT TO SURVICE, I WANT TO LIVE."